• Skip to primary navigation

 Overcooking

 This is the most common problem with cooking these I see.
-Some people really don’t like fiddleheads, and after having them prepared by someone else for me a few different times, I can understand why.
-Part of the problem is that people don’t understand how they should be cooked, it’s not their fault, fiddles are an obscure vegetable, and take skill to prepare well.
-Just like any other vegetable, they need to be cooked with care.
-When fiddle ferns are overcooked, they’re soggy, limp and disgusting.
+Some people really don't like fiddleheads, and after having them prepared by someone else for me a few different times, I can understand why.
+Part of the problem is that people don't understand how they should be cooked, it's not their fault, fiddles are an obscure vegetable, and take skill to prepare well.
+When fiddles are overcooked, they're soggy, limp and disgusting.
 Sauteed for too long their heavy and oily.
-Cook your fiddles, but don’t murder them.
+Cook your fiddles, but don't murder them.

 Are fiddleheads poisonous?